danbev/learning-iot/doc/cortex-m.md

 byt shortening the lenght of phase segment 2.
 I think this is also called resynchronization.

 The Propagation segment is for compensating delays on the bus line and can be between 1tq to 8 tq.

+For stm32 there are only three segments, the SYNC_SEG as explained above and then Bit segment 1 (BS1), and Bit segment 2 (BS2).
+BS1 includes the propagation segment and phase segment 1 as explained above.
+The value of BS1 is programmable and can be between 1 and 16 tq.
+This value defines the location of the sampling point.
+So if we wanted 4 tq for the propatagion segment and two for phase segment 1 we would set BS1 = 6 I think.
+Like mentioned above this value can be automaically lengthened.

+BS2 defines the location of the transmit point and represents phase segment 2 above.
+This value can be between 1 and 8 tq.
+Like mentioned above this can be automatically shortened.